 Liechtenstein fits almost between two valleys: 160 square kilometers nestled between Switzerland and Austria, with Vaduz and its castle hanging from the mountain as a postcard.
-It is a transit destination for many travelers crossing the Alps, but it has an important detail for your mobile: it is not in the European Union, so your European roaming rate is not valid here.
-With an eSIM for Liechtenstein, you connect to data without surprises on your bill and without depending on Swiss roaming.
+It's a stopover for many travelers exploring the Alps, but it has an important detail for your mobile phone: it's not in the European Union, so your European roaming plan won't work here.
+With an eSIM for Liechtenstein, you'll get data connection without any unpleasant surprises on your bill and without depending on Swiss roaming.

 Does an eSIM work in Liechtenstein?

-Yes, an eSIM works without problems in Liechtenstein.
+Yes, an eSIM works without a problem in Liechtenstein.
 It connects via roaming to the principality's mobile networks, which are closely linked to those of Switzerland.
 You only need an eSIM-compatible mobile phone and a plan that includes the country.
-You install it before you leave and activate the data upon arrival.
+You install it before you leave and activate the data when you arrive.

-As such a small and touristy territory, almost no one travels here just for Liechtenstein: it is combined with Switzerland, Austria, or an alpine tour.
-That's why it's a good idea to check what your plan covers.
-If your route passes through several countries, you might be interested in a regional eSIM; we'll tell you more about it below.
-First of all, confirm that your phone supports this technology with our guide on whether your mobile is compatible with eSIM, and if you are clear, take a look at the eSIM for Liechtenstein.
+As it's such a small and touristy territory, almost no one travels here just for Liechtenstein: it's combined with Switzerland, Austria, or an Alpine tour.
+That's why it's worth checking what your plan covers.
+If your route passes through several countries, you might be interested in a regional eSIM; we'll tell you more about that below.
+First of all, if you have doubts about how this technology works, read our guide on what a virtual eSIM is and how it works, and if you're clear, take a look at the eSIM for Liechtenstein.

-Here is the key to the destination: Liechtenstein is not part of the European Union, although it is part of the European Economic Area and the Schengen area.
-For mobile telephony, this means that your EU roaming rate does not apply and your Spanish operator may charge you extra-community roaming fees.
+Here's the key to the destination: Liechtenstein does not belong to the European Union, even though it is part of the European Economic Area and the Schengen Area.
+For mobile telephony, this means that your EU roaming tariff does not apply and your Spanish operator may charge you extra-community roaming fees.

-It's an expensive and very easy mistake to make: you cross from Austria to Vaduz thinking you're still in the European zone and your mobile jumps to the Swiss-Liechtenstein network, with roaming prices that can skyrocket.
-A local eSIM eliminates that risk because you have the data already prepaid and you know exactly what you're paying.
-If this roaming zones thing sounds strange to you, we clarify it in which countries have free roaming, where you will see why Switzerland and Liechtenstein are outside the European agreement.
+It's an expensive and very easy mistake to make: you cross from Austria to Vaduz thinking you're still in the European zone and your mobile phone jumps to the Swiss-Liechtenstein network, with roaming prices that can skyrocket.
+A local eSIM eliminates that risk because you have your data prepaid and you know exactly what you're paying.
+If this roaming zone thing sounds strange to you, we clarify it in what data roaming is, where you'll see why Switzerland and Liechtenstein are outside the European agreement.

-Watch out for border crossings: in the Alps, it's common for your mobile to connect to a neighboring country's antenna without warning.
-With a prepaid eSIM, it doesn't matter which network you jump to, your cost doesn't change.
+Watch out when crossing borders: in the Alps, it's common for your mobile phone to connect to an antenna in a neighboring country without warning.
+With a prepaid eSIM, it doesn't matter what network you jump to, your cost doesn't change.

 Coverage in Vaduz and the valleys

 For such a small country, coverage is excellent.
-Vaduz, Schaan, Balzers, and the main centers have good quality 4G and 5G, a legacy of an infrastructure shared with Switzerland, which is one of the best in Europe.
-In the valley floor, you will have more than enough signal.
+Vaduz, Schaan, Balzers, and the main centers have good quality 4G and 5G, inherited from infrastructure shared with Switzerland, which is among the best in Europe.
+At the bottom of the valley, you'll have more than enough signal.

-The only exception is the high mountain areas and alpine trails: when gaining altitude or entering closed gorges, the signal can drop temporarily, as in any mountain destination.
-For normal use (maps, networks, messaging, uploading photos of Vaduz Castle), the connection responds more than enough.
-If you are going hiking in the heights, download offline maps before going up.
+The only exception is the high mountain areas and Alpine trails: when gaining altitude or entering narrow gorges, the signal can drop occasionally, as in any mountain destination.
+For normal use (maps, social media, messaging, uploading photos of Vaduz Castle) the connection is more than adequate.
+If you're going hiking in the mountains, download offline maps before you go up.

 Local operators